rminehan/sandstone-scala-training/12_list/slides2.md

 # Attack it!

-We'll make a separate file with `HackerList`
+We'll make a separate file with an attacker list in it,

 then map over it